 Illustration: Ambassador Linda Jewell, a Council board member and former PD officer, counsels participants at the round-table discussion “Beyond PD.”
 Moderator Lia Miller is shown at her right.

 Public diplomacy is a tool in the diplomat’s briefcase, a process in the foreign policy community and a tangible and measurable product.
 The ability to weave public diplomacy into strategy is a characteristic of successful foreign affairs professionals.

-As a tool, public diplomacy is an instrument of national power (like military, economic or other instruments).
-It can be a means to achieve a national goal or objective.
-Equally important public diplomacy offers a set of principles to shape our own thinking and actions.
-Public diplomacy brings with it a certain useful consciousness of the interlocutor’s perceptions, understanding, and motives.
+As an instrument of national power (like military, economic or other instruments), public diplomacy can be a means to achieve a national goal or objective.
+Equally important, public diplomacy offers a set of principles to shape our own thinking and actions.

-As a process, public diplomacy impels diplomats and other practitioners to listen, to understand and to engage before acting; it causes leaders to develop plans and synchronize their communication with other instruments of national power (DIMES—diplomatic, informational, military, economic, and social/cultural).
-Importantly, the process of public diplomacy obliges everyone in government to coordinate actions and messages.
+As a process, public diplomacy impels diplomats and other practitioners to listen, to understand and to engage before acting.
+It causes leaders to develop plans and synchronize their communication with other instruments of national power (DIMES—diplomatic, informational, military, economic, and social/cultural).
+Therefore, the process of public diplomacy obliges everyone in government to coordinate actions and messages.

-As products, public diplomacy takes the form of actions (programs, activities, products and deeds) and messages (ideas, themes, words and values).
-Generally speaking, public diplomacy products can be measured and evaluated.
-They are tangible and visible, at least to the participants.
+As a function, public diplomacy takes the form of actions (programs, activities, products and deeds) and messages (ideas, themes, words and values).
+Generally speaking, public diplomacy activities can be measured and evaluated.
+They are tangible and visible.

-As a leadership characteristic, public diplomacy reflects a fundamental outlook and approach.
-It implies a willingness to listen, to understand, to engage in two-way or multilateral dialogue before deciding what to say or do.
+As a leadership characteristic, public diplomacy reflects a willingness to listen, to understand, to engage in two-way or multilateral dialogue before deciding what to say or do.